norsk-datateknikk/neoden4/README.md

 - Then update the left bottom position XY to the newly updated first component XY position and recreate the panel by clicking the panel button. save it, test by single step, or using align.

 ## Ignored parts
+Fiducials are exracted automatically, if the parts name or value contains "FID".

 If there are parts on the board which for some reason are not to be placed by the machine, they can be specified by specific attributes.

 ### Attributes: